CircuitSetup/SID_old/README.md

 ### BTTF-Network ("BTTFN")

 The TCD can communicate with the SID wirelessly, via WiFi.
 It can send out information about a time travel and an alarm, and the SID queries the TCD for speed and some other data.
+Furthermore, the TCD's keypad can be used to remote-control the SID.
 Unlike with MQTT, no broker or other third party software is needed.

 ![BTTFN connection](https://github.com/realA10001986/SID/assets/76924199/60ddeb60-a998-4ad8-8b1c-5a715f850109)